🔥 Get $100 off with today’s special

 Can rats damage electrical wires?

 Yes.
 Rats chew constantly and may damage electrical wires in the attic.
-This can create fire hazards if the damage is severe.
+Damaged wires can create fire hazards if the damage is severe.

 Should homeowners use rat poison in the attic?